 Yes.
 My customers love to have me do the all machine embroidery bindings for them.
 When they get their quilt back it is completed and ready to use or give as a gift.

 I noticed that you stitch “Marcia” on your own quilts.
 Can you stitch my name and the year on my quilt?
 Yes, I can stitch words and numbers and many other free style designs.
 It’s only 10 cents a letter – like engraving!

 How many colors of quilting thread do I have?

 I carry over 150 colors of Perma Core – a premium quality Poly Quilting Thread.
 It is amazing how many different reds, blues, yellows, greens, oranges, and purples there are to choose from.
 How about just plain Purple, or Power Purple, Wild Violet, Lilac, Amethyst, Wine Plum, Grape, Lavender, or Orchid?

 What is your favorite color?
 I love all Blues.
 My favorite is a soft blue called Chambray.
 Chambray reminds me of a soft denim shirt.

 Do I take photos of all the quilts I quilt?
 Yes.
-I add them to the photo gallery at least once a month.
+I add them to the photo gallery.
 Sometimes, I have to wait to put them up if the quilt is a surprise or a gift for someone.
 I take photos of customer’s quilts in my quilt shop or I lay them out on the guest bed if they are really big or I need a natural lighting.